 Factors that increase your risk of developing Fuchs' dystrophy include:

 Sex.
-Fuchs' dystrophy is slightly more common in women than in men.
+Fuchs' dystrophy is more common in women than in men.

 Genetics.
 Having a family history of Fuchs' dystrophy increases your risk.

 Age.
-Although there's a rare early-onset type of Fuch's dystrophy that begins in childhood, typically the disease starts in the 20s and 30s, with symptoms developing in the 50s and 60s.
+Although there's a rare early-onset type of Fuchs' dystrophy that begins in childhood, typically the disease starts in the 30s and 40s, with symptoms developing thereafter.

 Besides testing your vision, your doctor might also have you undergo the following tests to determine whether you have Fuchs' dystrophy:

 Corneal thickness.
-Your doctor might use a special instrument to measure the thickness of the cornea.
+Your doctor might use a test called corneal pachymetry to measure the thickness of the cornea.

 Corneal cell count.
-Sometimes your doctor might use another special instrument to record the number, shape and size of the cells that line the back of the cornea.
+Sometimes your doctor might use a special instrument to record the number, shape and size of the cells that line the back of the cornea.
+However, this test is not required.

 Some nonsurgical treatments and self-care strategies might help relieve the symptoms of Fuchs' dystrophy.
 If you have severe disease, your doctor might suggest surgery.